The best photography hacks you should know

 Make your own reflector

-A reflector can make sure your photo is well-lit and crystal clear.
+Betsy McCue Pictures shares that a reflector can elevate your photos by adding clarity and additional light to a certain part of the image.
 You can make your own in a few simple steps, making sure you have the right equipment to hand when you need it.

 Simply take a piece of cardboard and attach aluminium foil to one side, completely covering it.
 You should also lay a piece of aluminium foil on the table, which your subject or product will be placed on top of.
 Be sure to place the table in front of a window for ample light.